genlm/awrs-colm-2025/scripts/README.md

 - `json.sh`: Runs the JSON task.
 - `summarize_results.py`: Aggregates results into a CSV and generates LaTeX tables with bootstrap confidence intervals.

+*Script for goal inference domain will be available shortly.*

 ### Usage